Terradue/rGeoServer/README.md

 mvn compile
 ```

-That generates a compressed archive with the rOpenSearch package in:
+That generates a compressed archive with the rGeoServer package in:

 ```
 ~/rGeoServer/target/R/src/rGeoServer_x.y.z.tar.gz